ALMPartners/ahjo/README.md

 alembic -x main_config=config_development.jsonc downgrade -1
 ```

-The env.py is created in initialize-project command, an it can be also found under this repository at ahjo/resources/files/env.py
+The [env.py](./ahjo/resources/files/env.py) is created in initialize-project command.

 # Logging
 Ahjo's logging is very inclusive.
 Everything Ahjo prints to console, is also written into log file ahjo.log.